davit-khaburdzania/ruby-path/Advices.md

 ```

 ### Procs and Lambdas
-one of differences between proc and lamda is that, if we define both with arguments, when we call both proc will proceed and lambda will raise error
+one of differences between procs and lamdas is that, if we define both with arguments and call both,
+proc will proceed and lambda will raise error

 ```ruby
 proc_test = proc { |text| puts "#{text} --- proc" }